 Productivity with Google Assistant:

-Assistant-supporting device.
-Check any facts on the Assistant’s default search engine - Google - while calculations become easy to execute.
-Assistant can even have your entire travel itinerary right in front of you as and when required.
-It includes picking out travel dates to booking your travel to the station and making reservations at your preferred place of stay.
+Google Assistant can also create geo-specific reminders and notes.
+For example, "Okay, remind me to purchase eggs from Walmart on 42nd Street."
+Check your latest notification by asking, "What are my notifications?".
+You can also skip to DND mode on your Assistant-supporting device.
+Check any facts on the assistant's search engine - Google - while calculations become easy to execute.
+An assistant can have your entire travel itinerary right before you, as and when required.
+It includes picking out travel dates, booking your travel to the station, and making reservations at your preferred place of stay.

-Productivity Apps which have Google Assistant integration.
+Productivity Apps that have Google Assistant integration.

 Entertainment